lart-bangor/research-assistant/docs/source/users/research-task-lsbqe.rst

       Figure 16 - Loading a generic version of the LSBQe

 This version of the LSBQe will give you English and "Other Language" at every juncture where both languages are named.
-See figure **xx** below for an example.

-.. add figure once available
+.. add figure 'for example' (below)

 Customizing a generic version of the LSBQe
 ------------------------------------------